In the Valley of Fire, a Nevada State Park

 Later in the winter of adventure, we endured a month in the Fountain of Youth and its wonderful hot pools and a Christmas gathering of old friends.
 Sorry, “endured” is far from the correct word for our stay.
 When its the third year there, they are indeed doing something right!

-That restful area prepared us for a return to Arizona, some Casino camping, and a short stay at Wellton, located east of Yuma.
-There we caught up with some hometown friends, Terry and Joanie, and we did a jaunt east from there to another casino, the Desert Diamond Casino, located just a little south of Tucson.
+That restful area prepared us for a return to Arizona, some Casino camping in Yuma as we reprovisioned, and a short stay at Wellton, located east of Yuma.
+There we caught up with some hometown friends, Terry and Joanie, and then did a jaunt east With Les and Barb, and Joe and Bev, all from Kamloops.
+We did another casino, this time the Desert Diamond Casino, located just a little south of Tucson where we’d stayed several times in years before before, always our last stop when crossing into Mexico on our way to the beach at Tenacatita.
+Highlights were the copper mine tour, a trip into Tubac, Az, from where the first overland trip to the coast near San Francisco, was done by the Spaniards.
+Tobac would have been the Tucson were it not that Tucson got the railway through it many years later.

-Nearby the Desert Diamond Casino, a few miles south of Tucson, we spent a few days camped with Les and Barb and Joe and Bev.
-There is a large open pit copper mine very close by that ran tours of their operation, at a small fee, which certainly made for an interesting way to pass an afternoon.
+Nearby the Desert Diamond Casino, a few miles south of Tucson, we spent a few days, as I said, camped with Les and Barb and Joe and Bev.
+Thelarge open pit copper mine very close by and runs tours of their operation, for a small fee, which certainly made for an interesting way to pass an afternoon.
 The green boulder on display below near the entrance to their visitor’s area is exactly the kind of ore they look for in a giant pit on their property.
 They stop digging and blastiing downward when they reach ground water, do core sampling to point their direction into the best ground.
 It was interesting to find out how they deal with the ore, pummeling it with different sized iron balls, until it attains the physical form of powder.
 From there it goes into a frothy bath which the copper ore adheres to, enabling it to be further concentrated.
 To reach the final stage of becoming absolutely pure copper, this ore is shipped to Texas for final refinement.
 The gift shop right at the main entrance was a hit with the gals.
 The copper items, by their shine, had been to Texas.

 At the copper mine to begin our tour.